Built-in Misconfigurations - Pre-Windows 2000 Compatible Access

 Conclusion

-In my opinion, this is a very important hardening measure.
-Especially if you have to rebuild your AD completely, start with this!
-In the beginning, this is still easy to implement.
+In my view this is a very important hardening step.
+If you ever rebuild AD from scratch, start here.
+Early on it’s still easy to do.

-If you want to read more on this topic, there is a lot of amazing information in this post: https://www.semperis.com/blog/security-risks-pre-windows-2000-compatibility-windows-2022/
+If you want to read more on this topic, there is a lot of amazing information in this post: Semperis: Security risks of Pre-Windows 2000 compatibility (Windows 2022)

 I will continue explaining recommended Active Directory hardening measures.
 If you have any other questions or are interested in an Active Directory Audit or Penetration test, as always, just contact me!